Hazematman/fryzekconcepts/notes/android_swrast.md

 the framebuffer.
 Adding support for importing dmabufs in drisw means we can import and begin drawing to these frame buffers.
 Most the changes to support that can be found in [`drisw_allocate_textures`](https://gitlab.freedesktop.org/mesa/mesa/-/blob/9705df53408777d493eab19e5a58c432c1e75acb/src/gallium/frontends/dri/drisw.c#L405) and the underlying changes to llvmpipe to support importing dmabufs in MR [!27805](https://gitlab.freedesktop.org/mesa/mesa/-/merge_requests/27805).
-The EGL android platform code also needed some changes to use the `drisw` window system code.
+The EGL Android platform code also needed some changes to use the `drisw` window system code.
 Previously this code would only work with true dri drivers, but with some small tweaks it was possible to get to have it initialize the drisw window system and then using it for rendering if no hardware devices are available.

 For lavapipe the changes were a lot simpler.
-The android Vulkan loader requires your driver to have `HAL_MODULE_INFO_SYM` symbol in the binary, so that got created and populated correctly, following other vulkan drivers in Mesa like turnip.
-Then the image creation code had to be modified to support the `VK_ANDROID_native_buffer` extension which allows the Android vulkan loader to create images using Android native buffer handles.
+The Android Vulkan loader requires your driver to have `HAL_MODULE_INFO_SYM` symbol in the binary, so that got created and populated correctly, following other Vulkan drivers in Mesa like turnip.
+Then the image creation code had to be modified to support the `VK_ANDROID_native_buffer` extension which allows the Android Vulkan loader to create images using Android native buffer handles.
 Under the hood this means getting the dmabuf fd from the native buffer handle.
 Thankfully mesa already has some common code to handle this, so I could just use that.
 Some other small changes were also necessary to address crashes and other failures that came up during testing.